Mental Health Services – Have Your Say!

 May 2018: General Data Protection Regulation (GDPR) - Information for Patients

-The GDPR is a new EU Regulation and the biggest shake up in Data Protection for 20 years and will come into force on 25th May 2018 and replaces the Data Protection Act (DPA) 1998
+The GDPR is a new EU Regulation and the biggest shake up in Data Protection for 20 years and came into force on 25th May 2018 replacing the Data Protection Act (DPA) 1998

 The GDPR strengthens existing data protection law, by providing individuals with more control over their information and takes into account an evolving technological landscape.

 Because it is an EU Regulation, UK organisations handling personal data will still need to comply with the GDPR, regardless of Brexit.
 The GDPR will come into force before the UK leaves the EU, and the government has confirmed that the Regulation will still apply.